 Is Leadership Different in a New Normal World?

 In times of crisis, leadership is more important than ever.
 But what does leadership look like in a new normal world?
-Stuart Metcalfe shares his observations on how leaders and organisations can provide stability and surety in times of turmoil.

 Is it possible to write an article about the challenges presented by the Covid-19 pandemic without using the word unprecedented?
 Probably not.
 It’s true that even those of us that have been through a number of economic cycles linked to the hospitality industry have not seen anything quite like this.

 Having said that, working closely with individuals and businesses through the last 18 weeks (yes, it is just 18 weeks since lockdown began at the time of writing) and more recently travelling in the UK and making plans for Continental Europe, has led me to reflect on the role of leadership as we emerge into the new normal.
 I say new normal as, for me, I firmly hope that things don’t return to just as they were before.
 For example, the consideration of others I see around me is something that I hope is here to stay.